InformaticsMatters/ansible-infrastructure/doc/getting-started.rst

     $ export AWS_SECRET_ACCESS_KEY=xxxxxxxxxxxxxxxxxxxxxxx

+The permissions of the AWS user will depend on what you intend to deploy.
+Typically these will be something like: -

+*   AmazonEC2FullAccess
+*   AmazonElasticFileSystemFullAccess
+*   AmazonS3ReadOnlyAccess

 Verify you're using the right Kubernetes cluster with a quick node check, assuming you know the identity of the nodes in the cluster you expect to be configuring, using ``kubectl``::